 - Tennis elbow

 The Novant Health sports medicine treatment teams include specialized orthopedic surgeons, anesthesiologists and radiologists who will use sophisticated diagnostic tools to evaluate your injury and recommend the most appropriate treatment.
 Many sports-related injuries can be treated without surgery or with minimally invasive arthroscopy or laser surgery on an outpatient basis.

-Ask your Novant Health primary care physician about a referral to one of our orthopedic sports medicine specialists or contact us today to find an orthopedic sports medicine expert near you.
+Ask your Novant Health primary care physician or contact us today to find an expert near you.